 Results showed how a single exposure to cannabinoids during early pregnancy could cause growth problems in a developing embryo.

-The study done was the first research to show such a connection in mammals.
 The investigation was performed in mice, which are very accurate models for the development that occurs during early pregnancy, according to Scott Parnell, Ph.D., the study’s senior author and assistant professor of cell biology and physiology in the UNC School of Medicine.

 In the study, researchers found that the brain and facial developmental effects caused by exposure to cannabinoids CBD and THC were very similar to what is seen in fetal alcohol syndrome.

 Parnell and his team of researchers also found that when cannabinoids and alcohol interact, the probability of these congenital disabilities more than doubled.

 Parnell says that CBD and THC may be causing defects due to the interactions at the cellular level that disrupt the signaling between cells and molecules that regulate growth and development.

 According to Parnell, there is a lack of information on the use of marijuana, its cannabinoids, and products like CBD oil during pregnancy in humans.
 He also reiterated that there is no safe period to consume alcohol during pregnancy, and the research shows the same is true of marijuana use.

 —Eric Fish, Ph.D., author of the study and research associate in the UNC School of Medicine Bowles Center for Alcohol Studies

 CBD oil is extracted mainly from hemp plants and is neither psychoactive nor addictive.
 It has been gaining popularity among people who are searching for a natural remedy for ailments such as stress and pain.

 Pregnant women who experience discomforts brought about by their pregnancy, such as pain, nausea, and vomiting, might be inclined to use CBD.